-Understanding Trauma, a Workshop for Birth Workers
+Trauma-Informed Tools for Birth Workers

-- Introduction to understanding trauma and its impact on the brain, mind, body, families, and communities
+- Introduction to understanding trauma and its impact on the brain, mind, body, families and communities

-- How to identify trauma symptoms and practical applications for healing
+How to identify trauma symptoms and practical applications for healing

-- Ways to make your intake and paperwork more trauma-informed
+Ways to make your intake and paperwork more trauma-informed

-- Take home tools to restore balance, renew hope and resilience in your clients
+Take home tools to restore balance, renew hope and resilience in your clients

-- Learn how secondary trauma affects care providers and tools for prevention
+Learn how secondary trauma affects care providers and tools for prevention

 Why is this important for all birth workers and care providers to know?